Skip to content

 Solution: Reinvent Empty Conference Rooms to Better Meet Modern Standards

 Business users desire ad-hoc meeting spaces that are as agile as the new speed of doing business.
-Boost morale, and save on money and space, by giving workers what they’re asking for—collaboration-friendly meeting areas!
+Boost morale and save on money and space by giving workers what they’re asking for—collaboration-friendly meeting areas!

 Reason 3: Employees Clog Up Large Conference Rooms Because Smaller Meeting Spaces are Under-equipped

-As we just explored, employees are meeting more frequently, yet in smaller groups, than ever before.
+As we just explored, employees are meeting more frequently yet in smaller groups than ever before.
 Yet, even when more intimate spaces are available for collaboration, small groups may still gravitate toward large, empty meeting rooms.
-Why?
-To gain access to the technology they need.
+Why? to gain access to the technology they need.

 Solution: Identify and Deploy the Meeting Equipment Workers Want